 “We want girls to be creators of tech, not mere users…” Pearls Africa Foundation

-Leaving a job in the IT sector, Abisoye ventured out to start Pearls Africa Foundation in 2012, and the foundation has a community of young girls and women in ( STEM+) fields – Science, Technology, Engineering and Mathematics.
-Pearls Africa also teaches young girls and women: ethics, leadership skills, self-empowerment/development, confidence, public speaking, and self esteem which all lead to economic independence.
-Furthermore, the foundation has a vision of bringing about the reduction and complete elimination of violence, abuse, rape, gender inequality, human trafficking and poverty amongst young girls and women through positive use of technology.
+Leaving a job in the IT sector, Abisoye ventured out to start Pearls Africa Foundation in 2012, and the foundation has a community of young girls and women in ( STEM+) fields – Science, Technology, Engineering, and Mathematics.
+Pearls Africa also teaches young girls and women: ethics, leadership skills, self-empowerment/development, confidence, public speaking, and self-esteem which all lead to economic independence.
+Furthermore, the foundation has a vision of bringing about the reduction and complete elimination of violence, abuse, rape, gender inequality, human trafficking and poverty amongst young girls and women through the positive use of technology.

 - Lady Labs: Lady labs is a space for girls from the poorest communities to get a functional I.T skill.

 - Empowered Hands: A project that empowers underprivileged girls with vocational training.